knative/docs/docs/serving/samples/blue-green-deployment.md

       # Named route for v2 has been removed, since we don't need it anymore
 ```

+> Note: You can remove the first revision blue-green-demo-lcfrd instead of 0% of traffic
+> when you will not roll back the revision anymore.
+> Then the non-routeable revision object will be garbage collected.

 Save the file, then apply the updated route to your cluster:

 ```bash